Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Ticks can cause several serious conditions.
-If you are concerned that your pet may have been bit by a tick please book an appointment at Crestview Animal Hospital today.
+If you are concerned that your pet may have been bit by a tick please book an appointment at Crestview Animal Hospital & Emergency today.

 New Patients Welcome